Yunjue Agent Tech Report: A Fully Reproducible, Zero-Start In-Situ Self-Evolving Agent System for Open-Ended Tasks: Conclusion

 \section{Conclusion}

 In this work, we presented the In-Situ Self-Evolving framework, enabling LLM-based agents to autonomously adapt and evolve within open-ended environments.
 Through the Yunjue Agent and the proposed Parallel Batch Evolution strategy, we demonstrated that treating tools as dynamic vehicles for knowledge crystallization allows for robust zero-start learning and the emergence of generalized, transferable capabilities.
-Our empirical results validate that this approach not only achieves state-of-the-art performance across heterogeneous benchmarks but also significantly outperforms static baselines in both efficiency and adaptability.
-Furthermore, warm-start experiments confirm that the accumulated generalized knowledge can be seamlessly transferred to novel domains, enabling the agent to adapt to shifting environments with minimal marginal tool synthesis.
+Our empirical results validate that this approach achieves state-of-the-art performance across heterogeneous benchmarks.
+Furthermore, warm-start experiments confirm that the accumulated generalized knowledge can be seamlessly transferred to novel domains, enabling the agent to adapt to shifting environments.
 We release our codebase, evaluation and system traces to the open-source community to facilitate further research.
 Broadly, future work will aim to unify tool evolution with memory and workflow adaptation, advancing toward more autonomous and general-purpose agentic systems.